Parjanya7/poke-fe/README.md

 ## Instructions

-To run the application locally, follow these steps:
+To run the application locally, follow either of these steps:

 1. Clone the repository to your local machine: